 Are you ready for the Olympics celebration?
 My kids are super excited for the fanfare.
-It’s a snowy day here in Philadelphia today, so we’re cozy indoors playing school, baking and making crafts.
-We thought it would be fun to add an Olympic themed craft to your Agenda is perfect this time of year!!!!!!
+This is a fun activity if you are wanting an easy day indoors playing school, baking and making crafts.
+Adding a cute Olympic themed craft to your Agenda is perfect this time of year!!!!!!

 Below is some info on the history of the Olympic torch along with instructions to easily make Olympics Torch Crafts for Kids.
 Honestly, when you see our photos, you’ll see practically no instructions are required as it is that easy!
 Tissue paper, tape, and leftover cardboard toilet paper or paper towel rolls.

 Here’s Kenzie and Kyle celebrating with their torch craft pretending they are running in the Olympic Torch Relay to help kick off the Winter Games of 2014.

 This craft is beyond simple.
 All you need is tissue paper, extra cardboard toilet paper or paper towel rolls, scissors, and scotch tape.
 You can pick up your supplies at your local Walmart if you don’t already have all these extra goodies in your craft closet.
 We used silver tissue paper to wrap our cardboard rolls and we used a combination of red, orange, and yellow for the flames.

 Here’s a photo of our materials.

 1. Wrap your cardboard in silver tissue paper.
 You could also use aluminum foil if you don’t have any silver tissue paper.

 2. We cut up our tissue paper into tear shapes to make flames.
 A combination of red, orange, and yellow for the flames looks realistic with the bulk of your flames in orange with a few yellow and red to make it appear more colorful.

 3. Crunch of your tissue paper to make it look fuller.
 Next bunch your pieces together into a bouquet.